wkiri/simcalib/README.md

 * `X_test_aug`: `nt`x`(d + c)` numpy array of test items
 * `test_probs`: `nt`x`c` numpy array of predicted probabilities (per item, per class)

+Return values:
+* `test_probs_calib`: `nt`x`c` numpy array (the calibrated version of `test_probs`)
-The `sim_mass` array contains a similarity mass for each test item that indicates how much of the calibration set was relevant for calibrating that item.
+* `sim_mass`: `nt`x1 numpy array with a similarity mass for each test item that indicates how much of the calibration set was relevant for calibrating that item.
 Low values can indicate outliers or other items for which the calibration may be less reliable.

 ## Using SWC-HH for calibration